hnryjmes/anagram-checker/README.md

 ## Design

 I used TDD and wrote tests first before production code.
 My approach was to write a static `.check` function, a pure function with no side effects, wrapped in a class object `AnagramChecker`.
 The `.check` function tests for a few edge cases, such as invalid arguments and bad inputs.
-I assumed that the subject word to check would be a string, and that the input file would be in .txt or .csv format.
+I assumed that the subject word to check would be a string, and that the input file would be in `.txt` or `.csv` format.
 In future designs I could extend this app to handle a wider range of file formats.

 ## Usage

 To use the app, clone the repository, run `npm install` to install dependencies, then run `node` to start a Node.js REPL.

+// TODO

 ## Tests